KeyboardKit/KeyboardKit/README.md

+## App Store Application

+If you want to try out KeyboardKit without having to write any code, there is a [KeyboardKit app][app-store] in the App Store, that lets you try out KeyboardKit and many of its features.

+The App Store app uses [KeyboardKit Pro][Pro] to provide support for 60+ locales, autocomplete, dictation, emoji skintones etc.

 ## Demo Application

-This project has a `Demo` folder with a demo app that lets you try out KeyboardKit and KeyboardKit Pro.
-The app has an input text field and shows you how to display the state of a keyboard extension, link to system settings etc.
+This project has a demo app that lets you try out KeyboardKit and KeyboardKit Pro.

+The main app shows you how to display the state of a keyboard extension, link to system settings etc. and has a text field to let you try out the keyboard.

 The demo app has 5 keyboard extensions: